 Things To Do In Savannah GA

 Keep in mind that there's so much more to the city than what's listed here, but I wanted a convenient spot where I could round up a few favorite options.
-This list is for anyone who is planning a visit and is curious about the best things to do in Savannah GA in 2018.
+This checklist is for anyone who is planning a visit and is curious about the best things to do in Savannah GA in 2018.
 (It's interactive, so you can check each item off as you visit!)

 1. Admire the Architecture